gogryphon/gryphoonmoon/README.md

 License
 -------

-Gryphon Moon Core is released under the terms of the MIT license.
+Gryphonmoon Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process
 -------------------

 The `master` branch is meant to be stable.
 Development is normally done in separate branches.
-[Tags](https://github.com/gogryphon/gryphoonmoon/tags) are created to indicate new official, stable release versions of Gryphon Moon Core.
+[Tags](https://github.com/gogryphon/gryphoonmoon/tags) are created to indicate new official, stable release versions of Gryphonmoon Core.

 The `develop` branch is regularly built (see doc/build-*.md for instructions) and tested, but is not guaranteed to be completely stable.